 And you know, we're both right in the way we approach things for our respective stages of life, and particularly as far as my writing is concerned.
 I think you need to have a delicate balance between unfettered, joyful creativity, and careful consideration when you sit down to write a novel.
 You want times when you can throw it all to the wind and just see what happens, but at the same time you need a certain level of self-editing at all stages of the process, or else you end up with forty of the same picture and no idea what that second boat is doing there (I would have known before I put it there, if it were me- she'd be excited to see what her imagination suggested after the fact).

 I find it fascinating to see the differences between us, but also how much enjoyment we each get out of our stage of the creative process.

-So, for me, I think it's a combination of letting your inner three-year-old run wild, and consolidating all you've learned over the many years since your day was last completely made by seeing yourself like this:
+So, for me, I think it's a combination of letting your inner three-year-old run wild, and consolidating all you've learned over the many years.

 By the way, if you like the look of the Play School application, it's brilliant for creative kids, and it's absolutely free.
 They get to make their own pictures by dragging in different characters and props, then they can make and voice movies out of the same stuff.
 Find it here.